 As many caregivers are aware, looking after someone with dementia in the home environment can be demanding, particularly when dementia has reached a more advanced stage.

-Livewell Villages, which provides long-term live-in care facilities for people with dementia in Johannesburg and Cape Town, identified a great need for an additional support service to assist families caring for a loved one with dementia within the home environment.
+Livewell Estates, which provides long-term live-in care facilities for people with dementia and Alzheimer’s in Johannesburg and Cape Town, identified a great need for an additional support service to assist families caring for a loved one with dementia within the home environment.
 As a consequence, Livewell has developed a Respite Care dementia programme, which has been designed to enable caregivers to take a break from their responsibilities for a few days, or an extended period.